 One of the more well-known herbal tea ingredients, chamomile has built a reputation for its ability to soothe the body and mind into a restful state of calm.
 There’s likely a chemical reason for this: an antioxidant called apigenin, thought to bind to brain receptors and encourage a comfortable descent into sleep--which can be elusive when we’re tossing and turning with a sore throat and stuffy nose.
 Beloved on its own, exquisite when paired with lavender, and excellent inside a green, white, or black tea blend, chamomile will forever be a classic tea for getting over a cold.

 If you’re looking for a cup of tea brimming with anti-inflammatory and antioxidant properties, try a cup of ginger tea.
 This ancient root boasts a bioactive compound known for fighting free radicals, reducing inflammation, and even calming the type of stomach upset that often goes hand-in-hand with a cold or flu virus.
 It may also act as a mild anticoagulant, thinning the blood in much the same way aspirin does, which could ease the headaches that arise from congestion and coughing.
 This unique, earthy tea ingredient also imparts a gentle sense of revitalization and warmth.

 GINGER LEMONGRASS TODDY

-Looking to shore up your immune system's reserves during cold and flu season?
-Herbal teas are a simple and natural elixir to calm nerves and boost defenses.
-Try this twist on a Hot Toddy, featuring Tea Forté’s Ginger Lemongrass blend.
+Shore up your immune system during cold and flu season with this non-alcoholic hot toddy made with Ginger Lemongrass, a simple and natural elixir to calm nerves and boost defenses.
 This tea’s restorative powers come from its precise combination of ginger, lemongrass, licorice, spearmint, and lemon, each of which benefits the immune system in its own distinct way.

 • 1 Tea Forté Ginger Lemongrass pyramid infuser (or 1 tsp of loose tea)